proudmonkey/ApiBoilerPlate/README.md

 * [AspNetCore.Diagnostics.HealthChecks](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) - For performing health checks
 * [Microsoft.AspNetCore.Diagnostics.HealthChecks](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-3.0) - For getting the results of Health Checks in the application
 * [AspNetCore.HealthChecks.UI](https://www.nuget.org/packages/AspNetCore.HealthChecks.UI/) - For Health Status visualization
+* [xUnit](https://xunit.net/) and [Moq](https://github.com/Moq/moq4/wiki/Quickstart) - For unit testing.

 Keep in mind that you can always replace and choose whatever framework you want to use for your `API`.
 After all, the template is just a skeleton for your project structure with default preconfigured middlewares.
 For example, you can always replace `Dapper` with `Entity Framework Core`, `PetaPoco`, etc. and configure them yourself.
 You can also replace `Serilog` with whatever logging frameworks and providers you want that works with `ASP.NET Core` - the choice is yours.

+# Key Take Aways
+Here's the list of the good stuff that you can get when using the template:

+* Configured Sample Code for database CRUD operations.
+* Configured Basic Data Access using `Dapper`.
+* Configured Logging using `Serilog`.
+* Configured `AutoMapper` for mapping entity models to DTOs.
+* Configured `FluentValidation` for DTO validations.
+* Configured `AutoWrapper` for handling request exceptions and consistent Http response format.
+* Configured `AutoWrapper.Server` for unwrapping the `Result` attribute from AutoWrapper's `ApiResponse` output.
+* Configured `Swagger` API Documentation.
+* Configured `CORS`.
+* Configured `JWT` Authorization and Validation
+* Configured Sample Code for Requesting Client Credentials Token
+* Configured Swagger to secure API documentation with Bearer Authorization.
+* Configured Sample Code for connecting Protected External APIs.
+* Configured Sample Code for implementing custom API Pagination.
+* Configured `HttpClient` Resilience and Transient fault-handling
+* Configured Http Request Rate Limiter
+* Configured `HealthChecks` and `HealthChecksUI`
+* Configured Unit Test Project
+* Configured Sample Code for Worker service.
+For handling extensive process in the background, you may want to look at the [Worker Template](https://github.com/judedaryl/pubsub-worker-starter) created by [Jude Daryl Clarino](https://judedaryl.github.io/).
+The template was also based on `ApiBoilerPlate`.

 ## Install the Template from .NET CLI
 1. Install the latest [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0).